 Our collective memory shapes us.
 It has an impact on who we are and what we believe about ourselves and our nation.
 And if we no longer remember why we asked our soldiers to fight, we lose something important.

-This year has been a year for remembering.
+2017 was a year for remembering.
 One hundred years since Vimy Ridge and Passchendaele.
 A little over seventy years since the end of World War II.
 If we don’t remember why those wars happened, we can lose our appreciation for the sacrifice that was made.
+As time moves on from these battles, it is easier to forget or let the memory fade.

 George Orwell wrote: “Intellectual liberty … without a doubt has been one of the distinguishing marks of western civilization.”
 And he commented, in reference to World War II … ‘if this war is about anything at all, it is a war in favour of freedom of thought.” [taken from the excellent book Churchill & Orwell: The Fight for Freedom by Thomas E. Ricks]